goldengateknights/charter/charter.md

 6.2a LMO's will also cross reference applying members with other local fantasy organizations including, but not limited to, the 501st Legion and the Rebel Legion.
 This is done to ensure that the applicant is in good standing within the fantasy costuming community and will not inhibit the Golden Gate Knights from performing at any venue.

-6.2b LMO’s also maintain all records of all members – including contact information, signed charter copies, council paperwork, liability waivers, and performance history of the GGK chapter they represent.
+6.2b LMO’s also maintain all records of all members – including contact information, signed charter copies, council paperwork, liability waivers, and performance history of the Golden Gate Knights chapter they represent.
 Said records will be available for viewing by any council member and any others the member in question approves or as required by law.

 6.2c LMO will be responsible for appointing the Costume Judge and a Public Relations Representative for their local chapter.
 The LMO will be ultimately responsible for the actions and decisions of their appointments.